-These easy French dip sliders are made with roast beef, cheese, Hawaiian Rolls and au jus for dipping.
-These mini sandwiches are so tasty and great way to feed your family or a small crowd when you’re short on time but want something delicious for dinner, lunch or as an appetizer.
+French dip sliders made with roast beef, cheese, Hawaiian rolls and au jus for dipping are a great way to feed a hungry family.

-Erie people call roast beef with juice “Ox Roast.”
+From the Erie area?
+Try using roast beef with juice or “Ox Roast.”

 We live right outside Erie, PA and we have this delicious roast beef that comes with juices and we call it “Ox Roast.”
 It doesn’t make a lot of sense because it’s not really Ox.
 It’s roast beef.
 But it doesn’t even matter because it’s absolutely delicious.
 So if you happen to live near Erie, or have something similar in your area, then you can use this style roast beef for this recipe.
 Here, you can find ox roast in a tub in the freezer section.
 You just thaw it and it’s ready to eat, already cooked.